 The RES area (Spanish Supercomputing Network Area) provides access to information and user control of different activities.
 This is the new procedure to assign users to an activity, to identify resources, to submit new applications, etc.

-The list of accepted activities for 1st period 2015 (second version) was published on February, 26rd.
+The list of accepted activities for 1st period 2016 was published on February 23rd.

 Mobility programs: BSC-CNS promotes mobility programs for scientists to stay for a period of time in one of the leading research centers in Europe.
 You will be able to use our resources and exchange know-how with Spanish scientists.